-17 Regulatory and institutional structure
+Regulatory and institutional structure

-Summarise the regulatory framework for the media sector in your jurisdiction.
+17 Summarise the regulatory framework for the media sector in your jurisdiction.

 The broadcasting sector in Ireland is regulated by the Broadcasting Act 2009 (as amended) (the Broadcasting Act), which established a content regulator, the Broadcasting Authority of Ireland (BAI) and sets out the regulatory framework for the media and broadcasting sector in Ireland.
 ComReg's role in respect of the broadcasting sector is limited to the issuing of licences under the Wireless Telegraphy Acts, in respect of wireless equipment and assignment of required radio spectrum.
-In July 2013, ComReg also analysed the wholesale access to the national terrestrial broadcast transmission services market and the wholesale access to the digital terrestrial television multiplexing services market, finding RTÉ Transmission Networks Limited and RTÉ to have SMP respectively.
-ComReg has imposed obligations of access, non-discrimination, transparency, accounting separation, price control and cost accounting.

-18 Ownership restrictions
+Ownership restrictions

-Do any foreign ownership restrictions apply to media services?
+18 Do any foreign ownership restrictions apply to media services?
 Is the ownership or control of broadcasters otherwise restricted?
 Are there any regulations in relation to the cross-ownership of media companies, including radio, television and newspapers?